Plumbing and Heating Nightmares III

 Here are some of the worst examples of plumbing and heating projects gone terribly, terribly wrong.
 Some have been sent in by our readers, (such as Adams Plumbing & Heating in Long Lake, NY), and some have been culled from social media sites (such as Reddit) or wherever the internet celebrates human folly (such as dumpaday.com).

-If you have nighmares of your own to share, send them to steve.spaulding@penton.com.
+If you have nighmares of your own to share, send them to [email protected].

 Can't get enough Plumbing and Heating Nightmares?
 Check out our original gallery here, and it's first spin-off here.